Do's and Don'ts for Your New Shelter Pet

-DO make sure your new cat has his own litter box and lead him to it within a few minutes of arriving home for the first time.
+DO make sure your new cat has her own litter box and lead him to it within a few minutes of arriving home for the first time.

 DON'T allow your new dog or puppy to immediately run free in your yard.
 Instead, put a leash on him and accompany him as he explores.